ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-21-our-brain-is-lazy.markdown

 We uncunsciously abstract things to make them more easily recognizable.
 We don't need to store a realistic memory of most things, we just keep a **symbolic idea** of it.
 You could thing of it as if our brain lowers the resolution of things we already know or that we don't see as important.

 This is a picture of a street I've walked a thousand times.
 I think I know it pretty well.
-But if you asked me what color is a particular building, I couldn't tell you, my brain has tagged that information as not useful.
+But if you asked me what color a particular building is, I couldn't tell you, my brain has tagged that information as not useful.
 But if it changed overnight, I would notice, or more like, my subconscious would notice.

 <img src="{{site.baseUrl}}/assets/images/street.PNG" alt="A town street."/>